Elder Academics & Course Descriptions

 Students will receive an in-depth analysis of the legal issues and challenges in starting a business through, and including, conducting an initial public offering.
 The course will review the legal issues and tools to form, grow and manage a business throughout this process.
 Students interested in ultimately forming a business, majoring in business courses in college, and those students possibly considering law school will benefit from this course.
 This course is available for college credit.

-Entrepreneurship-Grades: 11, 12
+ENTREPRENEURSHIP - Grades 11, 12

 Students will be introduced to the concepts and processes critical to successful entrepreneurial performance.
 Students will learn how to identify and evaluate opportunities through innovation and creativity.
 They will utilize problem solving and critical thinking skills, as well as, collaboration and communication skills to create a new venture.

 This course is designed to provide students with a foundational understanding of key marketing concepts, strategies, and tools.
 The course aims to empower students with the knowledge and skills necessary to navigate the dynamic and ever-evolving field of marketing.
 By the end of this course, students will have a solid foundation in marketing principles, preparing them for further study in business, entrepreneurship, or related fields.
 Additionally, they will gain valuable insights that can be applied to everyday decision-making as informed consumers in the global marketplace.
+This is a College Credit Plus course.
+Students and their parents must complete the applicable paperwork through the credit granting institution and the state to earn the college credit.
+Students must also have taken or be enrolled in AP Economics or ECO 105 in order to earn the college credit for this course.

 • Computer Science

-Fundamentals of Information Technology- Grades 9, 10, 11, 12
+FUNDAMENTALS OF INFORMATION TECHNOLOGY - Grades 9, 10, 11, 12

 An introduction to the field of Information Technology including technology concepts, terminology, hardware components and software applications.
 Students will be introduced to and asked to apply basic skills in the core areas of information technology such as programming, database management, networking, systems administration, and web development.
 The course emphasizes the role of technical communication, project management, languages, tools, models and application architectures within the IT development process.